Convergent evolution: Eyes

-One of the best-known examples of convergent evolution is the camera eye of cephalopods (such as squid and octopus), vertebrates (including mammals) and cnidaria (such as jellyfish).
-Their last common ancestor had at most a simple photoreceptive spot, but a range of processes led to the progressive refinement of camera eyes — with one sharp difference: the cephalopod eye is "wired" in the opposite direction, with blood and nerve vessels entering from the back of the retina, rather than the front as in vertebrates.
-As a result, cephalopods lack a blind spot.
+One of the best-known examples of convergent evolution is the camera eye of cephalopods (such as squid and octopus), vertebrates (including mammals) and cnidarians (such as jellyfish).
+Their last common ancestor had at most a simple photoreceptive spot, but a range of processes led to the progressive refinement of camera eyes—with one sharp difference: the cephalopod eye is "wired" in the opposite direction, with blood and nerve vessels entering from the back of the retina, rather than the front as in vertebrates.
+As a result, vertebrates have a blind spot.

+Sex organs

+Hydrostatic penises have convergently evolved at least six times in male amniotes.
+In these species, males copulate with females and internally fertilize their eggs.
+Similar intromittent organs have evolved in invertebrates such as octopuses and gastropods.

 Flight

 Birds and bats have homologous limbs because they are both ultimately derived from terrestrial tetrapods, but their flight mechanisms are only analogous, so their wings are examples of functional convergence.
 The two groups have independently evolved their own means of powered flight.
 Their wings differ substantially in construction.
 The bat wing is a membrane stretched across four extremely elongated fingers and the legs.
 The airfoil of the bird wing is made of feathers, strongly attached to the forearm (the ulna) and the highly fused bones of the wrist and hand (the carpometacarpus), with only tiny remnants of two fingers remaining, each anchoring a single feather.
 So, while the wings of bats and birds are functionally convergent, they are not anatomically convergent.
 Birds and bats also share a high concentration of cerebrosides in the skin of their wings.
 This improves skin flexibility, a trait useful for flying animals; other mammals have a far lower concentration.
 The extinct pterosaurs independently evolved wings from their fore- and hindlimbs, while insects have wings that evolved separately from different organs.

-Flying squirrels and sugar gliders are much alike in their body plans, with gliding wings stretched between their limbs, but flying squirrels are placental mammals while sugar gliders are marsupials, widely separated within the mammal lineage from the placentals.
+Flying squirrels and sugar gliders are much alike in their mammalian body plans, with gliding wings stretched between their limbs, but flying squirrels are placentals while sugar gliders are marsupials, widely separated within the mammal lineage from the placentals.

 Hummingbird hawk-moths and hummingbirds have evolved similar flight and feeding patterns.